RakibRahman/Go/README.md

 # Functions Versus Methods
 ## Function
 - A function in go is a standalone code block which performs a specific task.
+- Functions  are general and unattached to types.
 ```
   Pseudo Code:
   func FunctionName(parameters) returnType {